helloerikaaa/helloerikaaa.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Graduate with honors from B.S. in Computer Engineering